AmritaMaloo/hyf-javascript3/JS3-Week1-HomeWork/README.md

 The outputs of above steps can be seen in console.
 _____________________________________________________________________________

-Step 3: To find out the forks, stargazers, maximum commits in Hackyourfuture repositories using the following apis:  https://api.github.com/orgs/HackYourFuture/repos https://api.github.com/search/repositories?q=user:HackYourFuture+
+Step 3: To find out the forks, stargazers, maximum commits in Hackyourfuture repositories using the following apis:  https://api.github.com/orgs/HackYourFuture/repos and https://api.github.com/search/repositories?q=user:HackYourFuture+

 This can be seen on the HTML page.